 A lot of credit-card promotions have been for cards that have a tie-in to frequent-flier or rebate programs.
 The pitch is that by using the card to make your usual charges, you’ll earn credit toward everything from free airline tickets to discounts on new car purchases.

 But for people who habitually carry high levels of revolving debt, the interest rates these cards carry frequently obliterate the perks.
 By the time the card holder gets the free tickets or product deals, he could have paid the price and more in interest charges . . . .

-4. Use only credit cards that have no annual fee.
+4. As a general rule, use only credit cards that have no annual fee.
 According to another article in The Wall Street Journal (12-8-95), “[C]ustomer-service representatives often are authorized to waive annual fees . . . to retain customers – if the customer only asks.”
 However, the article notes that it is more difficult to get the fee waived on credit cards that charge a well-below-normal interest rate.

 5. Limit the number of credit cards that you carry.
 For most people, the more credit cards that they carry, the greater will be the total amount they charge to their credit cards.

 6. Keep all of your credit card receipts and compare them with the charges that are shown on your monthly credit card statements.
 Otherwise, you may not be aware if you are charged for purchases that you did not make or for incorrect amounts.